rogerbf/options-to-args/README.md

 - There is no default prefix

-- New default behaviour, to use the same behaviour as v1:
+- New default behaviour, to use the old behaviour:

   ```javascript
   const args = require(`options-to-args`)